Axia-Tech/AXIA-wiki/docs/general/thousand-validators.md

 - Connect to dedicated Telemetry (use
   `--telemetry-url 'wss://telemetry-backend.w3f.community/submit 1'` when starting the node)
 - Rank 25 or higher on AXIALunar Thousand Validators Programme
-- Minimum of 5_000 SOLARs self stake (exceptions by approval for good intentions)
+- Minimum of 5_000 AXCs self stake (exceptions by approval for good intentions)
 - Reward destination 'Staked'
 - No more than 3% commission
 - Separate stash and controller (or have a Staking proxy set up)